ahmetozlu/vehicle_counting_tensorflow/README.md

 **How to run the program?**

-After completing these 4 installation steps that are given at above, you can test the project by one of these commands:
+After completing these 4 installation steps that are given at above, you can test the project by one of these commands.
+Program takes an input argument 'imshow' or 'imwrite':

       python3 vehicle_detection_main.py imshow
       python3 vehicle_detection_main.py imwrite